-How much does income protection cost per month in Australia?
+How much will I pay for income protection (per month) in Australia?

 We analysed the monthly cost of an income protection policy for a 35 year old and found what percentage of their monthly income goes towards the premium: